Dick Smith has long argued in favour of a sustainable population. Photo: James Brickwood

-Businessman, entrepreneur, adventurer, philanthropist, aviator and a passionate advocate for the environment, Dick is active in many fields of public life.
-He talks and travels widely and is never shy to take on difficult topics—from aviation reform to supporting refugees.
+Businessman, entrepreneur, adventurer, philanthropist, aviator and passionate advocate for the environment, Dick is active in many fields of public life.
+He talks and travels widely and is never shy to take on difficult topics — from aviation reform, to supporting refugees.

-As a businessman he is best known for founding Dick Smith Electronics in 1968 (sold to Woolworths in 1982), founding Australian Geographic magazine in 1986 and launching Dick Smith Foods in 2000.
+As a businessman he is best known for founding Dick Smith Electronics in 1968 (sold to Woolworths in 1982), founding Australian Geographic magazine in 1986 (sold to Fairfax in 1995), and launching Dick Smith Foods in 2000.

 Less well known is his work as a philanthropist.
 He is a supporter of many charities and individuals in need.
-In recognition of this he was honoured as Australian of the Year in 1986 and in 1999 received the award of Officer of the Order of Australia (AO).
-In 2015 he Dick was advanced to a Companion of the Order of Australia (AC) “for eminent service to the community as a benefactor of a range of not-for-profit and conservation organisations, through support for major fundraising initiatives for humanitarian and social welfare programs, to medical research and the visual arts, and to aviation”.
+In recognition of this he was honoured as Australian of the Year in 1986 and in 1999 received the Officer of the Order of Australia (AO).
+In 2015 Dick was advanced to a Companion of the Order of Australia (AC) “For eminent service to the community, as a benefactor of a range of not-for-profit and conservation organisations, through support for major fundraising initiatives, for humanitarian and social welfare programs, to medical research and the visual arts, and to aviation”.

 Dick is regularly voted among Australia’s most trusted individuals.

 It is as an adventurer that Dick has become best known.
-Since making his first expedition to climb the forbidding Balls Pyramid rock as a 20 year old, he has gone on to achieve many world firsts.
-These include the first solo round-the-world helicopter flight and the first round the world aeroplane flight landing at each pole.
+Since his first expedition to climb the forbidding Balls Pyramid rock as a 20 year old, he has gone on to achieve many world firsts.
+These include the first solo round-the-world helicopter flight and the first round the world aeroplane flight, landing at each Pole.
 Dick also made both the first crossing of Australia by balloon in 1993 and the first trans-Tasman balloon crossing in 2000.